cloudogu/gitops-playground/README.md

 ```

 This command will also print URLs of the [applications](#applications) inside the cluster to get you started.
-Note that you can append `--argocd`, `--fluxv1` and `--fluxv2` to select specific operators.
+Note that you can append `--argocd` and `--fluxv2` to select specific operators.
 This will also speed up the
 progress.

 We recommend running this command as an unprivileged user, that is inside the [docker group](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).